tomalbrc/filament/docs/src/content/item-behaviours.md

 ### `fuel` behaviour

-**Description**:
-Defines fuel behaviours for items, specifying their value used in furnaces and similar item-burning blocks.
+Defines fuel behaviour for items, specifying their value used in furnaces and similar item-burning blocks.

 - **Fields**:
   - `value`: The value associated with the fuel, determining burn duration.